pentoshi007/tuf/dsa/Basic/stl/readme.md

 The `pair` in C++ STL is a utility that allows the storage of two heterogeneous objects as a single unit.
-This is particularly useful when there is a need to associate two values together, such as when storing key-value pairs.
+This is particularly useful when there is a need to associate two values together, such as when storing key-value pairs or coordinates.
 The pair can store values of any data type, and the values can be accessed directly using `first` and `second` members.

+**Key Features:**

+- Stores two values of potentially different types
+- Provides comparison operators (==, !=, <, >, <=, >=)
+- Supports assignment and copy operations
+- Can be used as elements in containers like vector, set, etc.
+- Useful for returning multiple values from functions

 ### Example Code

 ```cpp